plone/training/gatsby/data.rst

         }
     `

-First of all, we imported a new module `graphql`.
-This is used on the bottom of the file, to generate the query.
+First of all, we imported a new module ``graphql``.

+This is used on the bottom of the file to generate the query.

-When we add a GraphQL query in our page component, the result is passed to the component as property called `data`.
+When we add a GraphQL query in our page component, the result is passed to the component as a property called ``data``.

 In that property, we have the result of the query (with the same data structure).

 .. note::
-    To see what informations are in `data` property, try to put a ``console.log(data)`` in the component.
+    To see what information are in the ``data`` property, try to put a ``console.log(data)`` in the component.

-    To do that, we need to change the returned value of the arrow function, because () automatically returns everything is inside them, and we wants to add some logic before returning the value.
+    To do that, we need to change the returned value of the arrow function, because ``()`` automatically returns everything inside them, and we want to add some logic before returning the value.

     So the change should be like this:

     .. code-block:: none